-Project proposal report is expected to be 1 page, summarizing the goal, scope, data, and planned work.
-Final project report is expected to be 6 pages or longer, describing 5 What (i.e., what is the problem, what has been done, what needs to be done (i.e., research gap), what you have done, what are the results/conclusions), 1 Why (i.e., why it is important), and 1 How (i.e., how you have done it, following the ISO standards on conducting LCA and including detailed life cycle inventory data, if applicable).
+Final project report is expected to be 10-20 pages long (Times New Roman, font size 11, single space, normal margin of 1"x1" in a Word document), describing 5 What (i.e., what is the problem, what has been done, what needs to be done (i.e., research gap), what you have done, what are the results/conclusions), 1 Why (i.e., why it is important), and 1 How (i.e., how you have done it, following the ISO standards on conducting LCA and including detailed life cycle inventory data, if applicable).
+The instructor will use TurnitIn, a plagiarism detection tool, to check the originality of students' work.
+Please always use references when citing others' work.
 The grading criteria will include potential impact on the field, creativity, depth of effort, and clarity.